-MHS Health Wisconsin ATTN: Appeals Department P.O.
-Box 3000 Farmington, MO 63640-3800
+Mail to: MHS Health Wisconsin Attn: Appeals Department PO Box 3000 Farmington, MO 63640-3800

-Behavioral Health Claims mail to: BH WI Appeals P.O.
-Box 6000 Farmington MO 63640
+For Behavioral Health Claims: BH WI Appeals PO Box 6000 Farmington MO 63640

-A final determination of the review will be communicated within 45 days of receipt of the appeal.
+An acknowledgement letter will be sent within five business days of receipt of the appeal.
+A final determination of the review will be communicated within 30 days of receipt of the appeal.

-After taking these steps, if a provider has not heard from MHS Health after 45 days or has heard from MHS Health and feels that further appeal is necessary, an appeal may be made to the Wisconsin Department of Health Services within 60 days of receipt of the response from MHS Health.
+After taking these steps, if a provider has not heard from MHS Health after 30 days or has heard from MHS Health and feels that further appeal is necessary, an appeal may be made to the Wisconsin Department of Health Services.

-Mail to:
+This appeal must be made within 60 days of receipt of the response from MHS Health.

-Medicaid Fiscal Agent Managed Care Unit P.O.
-Box 6470 Madison, WI 53716-0470
+Mail to: Medicaid Fiscal Agent Managed Care Unit PO Box 6470 Madison, WI 53716-0470